Fly rod spoons have been out of favor for decades but perhaps it's time to reconsider. They have (and deserve) a place in your fly box.

 However, much lighter spoons are available in Japan!
 They are not sold as fly rod spoons, but instead as lures for extra, extra ultralight spinning rods.
 Extremely light spoons (down to 1/70 oz) and extremely light lines (down to 1.5 lb) are used there to fish in highly pressured, private, stocked, pay-to-fish lakes called "Areas."

-The Daiwa Iprimi 56XXUL-S is one of the rods rated for lures down to .4 gram.
-To see what they could do, I also got in some .4 gram (1/70 oz) spoons.
-Even with the extra, extra ultralight rod and 2 lb line, they are hard to cast very far.
+The Daiwa Iprimi 56XXUL-S was one of the rods rated for lures down to .4 gram.
+To see what they could do, when I imported the rods I also got in some micro spoons .4 gram (1/70 oz).
+Even with the extra, extra ultralight rod and 2 lb line, they proved to be hard to cast very far.

 *Light bulb goes off*

-One of the nicest things about the spoons (aside from being so light you can easily cast them with a fly rod or tenkara rod) is that they come with a single barbless hook.
+One nice thing about these spoons (aside from being so light you can easily cast them with a fly rod or tenkara rod) is that they come with a single barbless hook.
 Releasing fish couldn't be easier.

 Because the hook is attached to the spoon with a split ring, which allows it to turn in any direction, the fish can't use leverage to dislodge the hook - which can happen with a streamer.
 Once the fish is hooked, it stays hooked.
 You won't lose many - even the wriggly little ones.